mellinoe/veldrid-docs/articles/getting-started/getting-started-part2.md

 ### Pipeline

-The last object we need is a [Pipeline](xref:Veldrid.Pipeline).
+Another object we need is a [Pipeline](xref:Veldrid.Pipeline).
 There are two types of Pipelines in Veldrid: graphics and compute.
 In this tutorial, we are going to be creating a graphics Pipeline.
 This is an object which encapsulates all of the necessary graphics state for drawing primitives.
 One piece of information is the set of shaders that will be used -- we have that already.
 There are several other pieces of information we need.

 ```C#
 GraphicsPipelineDescription pipelineDescription = new GraphicsPipelineDescription();